Hull House: Theater

-Addams felt that the community benefits from theater plays and thus established an amateur theater in the Hull House in 1899.
-"The neighborhood Greeks performed the classic plays of antiquity in their own language and the children of European immigrants produced Shakespeare" as well as others.
-Early one December, the Greeks performed Odysseus in Chicago.
-The auditorium was filled with a multi-ethnic crowd and packed too close for comfort.
-The audience was very eager and gave the performers "rapt attention."
-They watched neighbors and co-workers execute this primitive play, but it was very powerful, plausible, and personal.
-The actors seemed to pay "tribute to a noble ancestry" and plea for the respect of the audience.
-Indeed, they did gain this respect because it was said that not even trained college students could give the same play with as much zeal and patriotism.
-Chicago's noted improvisational theatre scene has roots in Hull House, as Viola Spolin, noted improvisational techniques instructor, taught classes at Hull House.
-In 1963, when road tours of Broadway productions became common, the Hull House Theater in the Jane Addams Center at 3212 North Broadway fostered the development of Chicago Theater companies for the rest of the century.
-Founder Robert Sickinger created an environment to nourish young talent with professionalism.
+Addams held the belief that theater benefits the community, and, in 1899, she established an amateur theater group in the Hull House.
+Hull House Women's Club president, Laura Dainty Pelham, served as the director for the Hull House Players in its early years, producing two plays a year in addition to variety shows.
+The stage was often used by community members in the neighborhood.
+Immigrants from Greek and Eastern Europe often performed productions in their own languages.
+Players also performed contemporary plays by Shaw, Ibsen, and Galsworthy often for the first time in Chicago.

+The Hull House Players has been credited as the first theater in the American Little Theater Movement.
+America's improvisational theatre scene also has its roots in Hull House, as Viola Spolin, noted improvisational techniques instructor, taught classes and developed her techniques at Hull House.
+The original Hull House Theater was damaged in 1957 in a fire.
+However, in 1963, director, Robert Sickinger, continued the work of Jane Addams, directing shows at "the Hull-House Association’s four theaters at the Jane Addams Center and Uptown Center on the North Side and Parkway Community House and Henry Booth House on the South Side.

-1930s to 2012
+Since the 1930s

 Addams was head resident until her death in 1935.
 Hull House continued to serve the community surrounding the Halsted location until it was displaced by the urban branch campus of the University of Illinois in the 1960s.
 Until 2012, the social service center role was performed throughout the city at various locations under an umbrella organization, the Jane Addams Hull House Association.
 The original Hull House building itself is a museum, part of the College of Architecture and the Arts at the University of Illinois Chicago, and is open to the public.

 The Jane Addams Hull House Association was one of Chicago's largest nonprofit social welfare organizations.
 Its mission was to improve social conditions for underserved people and communities by providing creative, innovative programs and by advocating for related public policy reforms.
 The Association had more than 50 programs at over 40 sites throughout Chicago and served approximately 60,000 individuals, families, and community members every year.